viix-ua/tensorflow_xla/README.md

 tensorflow_xla
 ===================
 Tensorflow_xla is C++ standalone library for linear algebra & scientific computing.
-Port of tensorflow-xla (linear-algebra level) from tensorflow-framework.
+This is port of tensorflow-xla (linear-algebra level) from tensorflow-framework.

 License and Copyright
 ---------------------